putyourlightson/cloudflare-docs/docs/dev/services.md

 Purges the supplied array of absolute URLs.
 These URLs must use the same domain name as the zone or it won’t work.

 ## RulesService

+The rules service deals with custom purge rules you can configure based on the URL of an element being updated.

 ### `getRulesForTable()`